rochefort-lab/SimCalc/README.rst

 =======
 SimCalc (Simulated Calcium) simulates calcium imaging data, with the option for different neural shapes and locations.

 This code was used for testing our FISSA toolbox, for more information see the FISSA `repository <https://github.com/rochefort-lab/fissa>`__ and `companion paper <https://www.doi.org/10.1038/s41598-018-21640-2>`__.
+For a detailed mathematical description of what SimCalc does see the `FISSA methods <https://www.nature.com/articles/s41598-018-21640-2#Sec8>`__.

 Currently this code can be quite memory heavy, so on standard laptops it's best not to define too big field-of-views.
 For reference, a 100x100 pixel view with 3000 frames would use about 800MB, but this quickly goes up with larger field of views.